-The centerpoint of the intersections of roads will be the intersection of the centerlines of the roads
+The centerpoint of the intersections of roads will be the center of the largest circle that can be accommodated within the area of hard road surface at the intersection.

 The Director may provide a graphical definition of unusual intersections.

 II.
 12 GOALS SELECTED BY A COMPETITOR (12.2)